 Bid Proposals shall not contain promotional or display materials unless specifically required.

 Bid Proposal Tab 3 shall not exceed 75 pages total.

+Resumes and Attachments referenced in Tab 3 shall not be counted towards the page limit and shall be placed in a separate Tab after Tab 3 labeled “Tab 3 Attachments.”

 If a Bidder proposes more than one method of meeting the RFP requirements, each method must be drafted and submitted as separate Bid Proposals.
 Each will be evaluated separately.